Alex-Stefanou/now-pension-scraper/README.md

 INFO:handler:Your cron function now-pension-scraper-production-cron-scrape ran at 15:02:43.203145
 ```

+# Other notes

-# Cost
+## Cost
 This project was designed to be as budget as possible and so is very cheap to run.
 - GCP service account: free
 - Google Sheets as Database: free
-- Lambda function: At maximum useage it will run daily.
-That is 30 invocations per month at <1000 ms per invocation.
+- Lambda function: At current usage the function runs weekly; Four invocations per month at <1000 ms per invocation.
 This is well within AWS free tier of 1 000 000 invocations and 400 000 GB-seconds of compute time per month.
 Even outside of the free tier the pricing calculator does not even register a cost due to the tiny monthly compute time.
 So it is either free or pennies per year to run.

-### Things I would do differently next time
+## Things I would do differently next time
 The only significant change I would make is hosting the script as a Cloud function on GCP rather than a Lambda function on AWS, since it is already using a GCP service account for writing to the sheet.
 However this is only for tidiness and grouping the architecture, it would not change performance.

+# Updates

+## Patch 20/11/21
+After 2 weeks of data collection it is apparent that Now:pensions updates the pension value ever Friday.
+Therefore, the Lambda function does not need to be triggered daily, weekly is adequate.
+Also updated sheet to plot value against the `last_updated` date provided by Now:pensions.
+ - Cron schedule changed from `daily at 4am` to `every Sunday at 4am`.
+ - Changed the columns that each value is written to.
+ - Updated Google Sheet template to receive data in different columns, and plot value against date from Now:pensions.